-How oncologists’ communication impacts patients’ information recall and emotions
+How oncologists’ communication impacts patients’ information recall

 Blog post by Leonie (N.C.)
 Visser, researcher at the Department of Medical Psychology of the Academic Medical Center, University of Amsterdam, The Netherlands.

 Background of the study